 Start Your Fulbright Online Application

 Access the Fulbright Application via the IIE website and review all application components required for your particular application.
-Please select ‘The University of Texas, Austin’ to ensure our Fulbright Program Advisor will be able to view your application in the IIE portal.
+Please select ‘The University of Texas, Austin’ to ensure the Fulbright Program Administrator will be able to view your application in the IIE portal.

 Attend a Proposal Writing Workshop

 Prof. Sonia Seeman, Fulbright Program Advisor and Chair, offers proposal writing workshops to help strengthen applications.
 All writing workshops will be conducted virtually over Zoom for the 2022-2023 competition cycle.

 Submit Your Application by the Campus Deadline